HomePolitics and Current AffairsFarmer Protest: Demands, Strategies and Implications

 Key Demands: Voices from the Farmer Protest

-The farmers' demands include MSP legislation, implementation of Swaminathan Commission recommendations, farm loan waivers, for Lakhimpur Kheri violence victims, India's withdrawal from the WTO, reduced import duties on agricultural commodities and
+The farmers' demands include MSP legislation, implementation of Swaminathan Commission recommendations, farm loan waivers, justice for Lakhimpur Kheri violence victims, India's withdrawal from the WTO, reduced import duties on agricultural commodities and

 pension scheme for farmers above 58 years old, among others.